Azure/iot-operations-sdks/doc/dev/adr/0009-protocol-error-structure.md

 ## Decision

-The specification will be updated to loosen these rigid requirements, allowing, but not requiring the following:
+The specification will be updated to loosen these rigid requirements, or clarify the intent of existing ones that were unclear, in order to allow, but not require the following:

 1) Multiple errors for the `protocol` package as necessary
 2) The ability to remove irrelevant fields in an error representation